KGS STUDIOS AMBASSADOR PROGRAM

 10 x 10

-To justify the trip, Kevin defined a schedule of a maximum of 10 trips a year, with at least 10 portrait commissions per trip.
+To justify the trip, Kevin defined a schedule of a maximum of 10 International trips a year, with at least 10 portrait commissions per trip.
 The logic is to find the most prominent and discerning people in the world and then exceed their expectations with a portrait that will define them for generations to come.

 Each target city will require a local Ambassador who can facilitate Kevin’s travel to the city and find and coordinate with the 10 subjects.
 The number 10 is a minimum and unlimited portrait sessions are possible.
+For domestic trips, Kevin can accommodate a smaller number of subjects depending on the distance from the headquarters studio.
+Contact Kevin for details.

 The local Ambassador will have knowledge of and access to prominent individuals who have a legacy that is worth documenting for the benefit of the individuals and the community.
 Here are some of the ways an Ambassador can make this trip possible both for the 10 subjects and for Kevin: